tABLE OF contents

-*In the S of Science, requests for substitutions or waivers of a major’s auxiliary requirement must be submitted to the Assistant Dean by the Department Head of the student’s major.
+*In the School of Science, requests for substitutions or waivers of a major’s auxiliary requirement must be submitted to the Assistant Dean by the Department Head of the student’s major.
 The Assistant Dean will consult with the Dean when necessary.

-**In the S of Science, requests for substitutions or waivers of a core requirement must be submitted by the student’s advisor.
+**In the School of Science, requests for substitutions or waivers of a core requirement must be submitted by the student’s advisor.
 The Assistant Dean will consult with the School of Liberal Arts Assistant Dean when necessary.

 Request for substitutions or waivers for the Honors Program must come from the Honors Program Director.